How is Magna Sinfonia different to other local orchestras?

 How do you choose repertoire?

 The main influence on choosing repertoire will be based on what the players want to play.
 We most certainly take suggestions.
-It is also likely to depend on forces available.
-Ultimately it is a committee of players that decide.
+It is also likely to depend on pieces available.
+Ultimately it is the orchestra's committee that decide.

 How is the orchestra funded?